"we need no wings to go in search of God but have only to find a place where we can be alone and look upon God present within us."

 WEEKLY MEDITATION

-Meditation in the Malone Room in the Carmelite Hall is held at 7pm on every Thursday.
+Meditation in the Malone Room in the Carmelite Hall is held at 7pm on every Thursday (except Holy Thursday and late December and early January.)

 The text of past reflections and audio meditation by Peter Thomas are added each week to the blog here.
 The most recent three appear below.